 If you believe your child is low on magnesium, please consult your local doctor.
 Your doctor can conduct a blood test to see if your child is lacking in certain minerals and vitamins.
 Additionally, you can consult a nutritionist who may evaluate your child’s diet to ensure they are meeting their daily requirements.

-When attempting to calm an overly hyper child, engaging all their five senses can be instrumental (pun intended.)
+When attempting to calm hyperactive kids, engaging all their five senses can be instrumental (pun intended.)
 Music therapy has had great success, especially with children who struggle with ADHD or similar behavioral challenges.
 Music, like classical and instrumental music, can help children to focus better and eases anxieties.

 Here’s a list of some of the most calming classical music pieces: